Carbon-for-Developers/carbon-php-sdk/README.md

 ##### max_items_per_chunk: `int`<a id="max_items_per_chunk-int"></a>

 Number of objects per chunk.
-For json files only.
+For csv, tsv, xlsx, and json files only.

 #### 🔄 Return<a id="🔄-return"></a>